The Templates: Biarritz

 The Biarritz is a fantastic design as it tests the skill and accuracy of a player’s longer clubs.
 Originally the hole required a driver, but with technology advancements it became a great long-iron test.
 The design presents a bevy of shot options and a variety of yardages.
 Due to their immense size, a Biarritz’s distance can differ by 60-70 yards on a given day, changing it from a birdie opportunity to a tough par.
 The green allows a player to hit any type of shot as a low running shot and a high shot are both equally effective.
 It is extremely important to hit your shot to the correct level as putting through the swale is difficult.

-The Course at Yale — and its signature 9th hole Biarritz— is often considered Seth Raynor’s crowning achievement.
-The first challenge of the 9th is the 200+ yard forced carry over water, and the real fun begins once the ball reaches the green.
+The Yale Golf Course — and its signature ninth hole Biarritz— is often considered Seth Raynor’s crowning achievement.
+The first challenge of the ninth is the 200-plus yard forced carry over water, and the real fun begins once the ball reaches the green.
 The hole features one of the deepest swales of any Biarritz and has a severe front-to-back and right-to-left slope in the back portion of the massive green.

-We asked former Yale golfer Andrew Vitt to describe the 9th:
+We asked former Yale golfer Andrew Vitt to describe the ninth:

 “Iconic.
-Two par-3s in one.
-Either long iron to back over 8ft swale or mid iron to front over the water.
-When played in firm conditions, the front pin on 9 is total risk reward…land on very front or fringe to run a shot up bringing water into play, or land further on and risk getting gobbled up by the swale from hell. “
+Two par 3s in one.
+Either long-iron to the back over an eight-foot swale or mid-iron to front over the water.
+When played in firm conditions, the front pin on No. 9 is total risk reward…land on very front or fringe to run a shot up bringing water into play, or land further on and risk getting gobbled up by the swale from hell. “

 The Creek’s is not the longest Biarritz hole, but it is definitely one of the most unique and intimidating.
-In Locust Valley, NY, Macdonald built the Biarritz hole in an inlet of the Long Island Sound.
+In Locust Valley, New York, C.B.
+Macdonald built the Biarritz hole in an inlet of the Long Island Sound.
 Stray shots pay the price of the water, whose level depends on the tide.
-Exposed to the Long Island Sound, the 11th at The Creek is as tough of a shot as you will find in golf, especially when the wind blows.
+Exposed to the Long Island Sound, the 11th at the Creek is as tough of a shot as you will find in golf, especially when the wind blows.
 The green is filled with micro contours and measures 86 yards from front to back.

 {{content-block-biarritz-template-hole-001}}